SLTSOUND/audiom/README.md

 ## Notes
 - Audio is not connected to the output, so nothing is played through speakers.
-- If you change input devices while running, the app will switch after a brief restart. # audiom
+- If you change input devices while running, the app will switch after a brief restart.